M-Hafez22/Python_Crash_Course-Notes/ch-03/notes/introducing-lists.md

 print(cars) # ['BMW', 'BMW', 'Audi', 'KIA', 'Audi', 'Audi']
 ```

+- When you wrap `set()` around a list that contains duplicate items, Python identifies the unique items in the list and builds a set from those items.

 ## Organizing a List

 ### Sorting a List Permanently with the `sort()` Method